adiprasetya/zNull-Project/README.md

 just simple script for cheating, only replace and Anti Banned :v (maybe), so use guest account for tests before using main id.

-for Now, only support PUBG MOBILE LITE. soon will be added PUBG MOBILE GLOBAL, KOREA, VIETNAM, TAIWAN, INDIA.
+for Now, only support PUBG MOBILE LITE, GLOBAL, KOREA, VIETNAM. soon will be added PUBG MOBILE TAIWAN, INDIA.

 ## Requirements